briandrum/codes.forchagrin.com/_chapters/chapter-1337-moving-of-buildings.md

 upon the concurrence of the Police Chief and the Fire Chief.
 Such extension shall not be granted except in the case of extreme urgency.
-If the moving is to or along a dead-end street, all owners of property abutting the street shall be given not less than twenty-four hours’ notice in writing of such intention at their last known place of residence by the permit holder, advising them of the exact times of blockage on the street.
+If the moving is to or along a dead-end street, all owners of property abutting the street shall be given not less than twenty-four hours' notice in writing of such intention at their last known place of residence by the permit holder, advising them of the exact times of blockage on the street.
 (Ord.
 1988-26.
 Passed 4-11-88.)